“Arizona Ranks 45th in Overall Child Well-Being”

 Local and country-wide priorities create systems that work against children and families: low wages drive quality teachers and childcare providers out of the field; programming for teens is rare and often limited in scope, and funding is disproportionately allocated to intervention programs and punishment for families after the damage is already done.

 How do we move the needle in a state where 53% of children under five do not attend a quality, early-education program that will lay a foundation for life-long learning?

 90% percent of brain development happens in the first five years of life, yet over half our state’s children are not in a school or child care situation that will provide the developmentally appropriate education they need.
 Educating our youngest citizens at the most crucial time in their development yields rewards many years in the future, as young people grow into well-educated adults who will become the leaders of our state.

 How do we prevent teens from derailing their futures with drug abuse, unplanned pregnancy, and suicide in a state with data?

-The average pay rage for a child care worker in Arizona is __.
+The average pay range for a child care worker in AZ is around $11.50 per hour.

-In 10 cities and __ counties across Arizona, we are providing evidence-based prevention and education programs.
-Our services models are based on best-practices in the field, with ongoing quality improvement and community engagement to expand, refine, and improve our services to the people of Arizona.
+In multiple cities across Arizona, we are providing evidence-based prevention and education programs.
+Our service models are based on best practices in the field, with ongoing quality improvement and community engagement to expand, refine, and improve our services to the people of Arizona.